Employee benefits and entitlements

 Training and Development

-Membership of the Local Government Pension Scheme is available to all South Cambridgeshire District Council employees.
+Membership of the Local Government Pension Scheme is available to all of our employees.

 All new employees will be subject to the satisfactory completion of either a three or six month probation period depending on length of contract.